Transverse myelitis is an inflammation of your spinal cord. It results from damage to nerve cells in a certain area.

-Magnetic resonance imaging (MRI) or computerized tomography (CT) scan: These tests created detailed images of your insides.
+Magnetic resonance imaging (MRI) or computerized tomography (CT) scan: These tests create detailed images of your insides.
 They’ll show the doctor if something else is affecting your nerves, like a tumor, a slipped disk, or narrowing of the channel that holds your spinal cord.
 MRI can show demyelination, a sign of MS.

 Spinal tap: For this test, your doctor puts a needle in between two vertebrae (bones in your back) to take a sample of the fluid that surrounds your brain and spinal cord.
 If it has more disease-fighting white blood cells or certain proteins than it should, you might have an infection.
 That may be a sign of TM.

 What Medications Treat Transverse Myelitis?

 There's no cure, so your doctor will try to manage the disease and ease your symptoms.
 She may suggest:

 Antiviral medications: You’ll take them if your doctor thinks a virus is causing your illness.